kernkonzept/l4_virtio-net-switch/doc/l4vio_readme.md

 * `-s <num>`, `--size <num>`

-  Set the maximum queue size for the device-side virtio queues.
+  Set the maximum queue size for the device-side Virtio queues.
   Must be a power of 2 in the range of 1 to 32768 inclusive.

 * `-v`, `--verbose`